coder-chick/bookPalsMongoDB/README.md

 Book owners can add the books they wish to share with others.
 Book borrowers can select books to borrow within their region.
 Users can also rate the books.

 ## How was the work distributed

 Semaa and Yvette worked on every part of the assignment separately and then met to compare our work and select the most optimal solutions.

+## Project contents:

-## Detailed explanation of how can the project be executed
+## Detailed explanation of how the project can be executed

 ## Installation